Let Us Pretend for a Moment that you were a mom of an elementary school…

 I will not discuss any other matter.
 We are discussing this matter.
 You will go downstairs, apologize, do your chores, do your homework and then earn 500 points for not being nice.
 There will be no stomping, spitting, name calling, dirty looks, door slamming or dish crashing.”

 Then another kid didn’t want to do his work.
 He sits there and says he would rather run up and down my stairs, do chores, OR stand in the corner.
 I put him in the corner.
 I gave most of the kids’ permission to go outside and enjoy the snow while I talked to my M.O.M. while cooking my kale chips.

 Boo comes flying in soaking wet from what looks like rain.
 It wasn’t rain, it wasn’t snow, he didn’t jump into the pond….the pipes had burst in the pump house.
 My M.O.M. quickly said call me back.
 I call Big Daddy *furious* and then I go on the hunt for not one, not two, not three, not even four but FIVE breaker boxes to figure out which breaker turns off the pump.

-John comes and finds the breaker and turns it off.
-It is really bad….nothing I can do about it now.
-I tell the kid who doesn’t want to do his schoolwork to take dogs out and eat lunch, then he can go take a nap and after nap, we would finish his schoolwork.
+A friend comes and finds the breaker and turns it off.
+It is horrible….nothing I can do about it now.
+I tell the kid who doesn’t want to do his schoolwork to take dogs out and eat lunch, then he can go take a nap, and after a nap, we would finish his homework.

 He took a nap.